 - Sunny/Clear Weather will boost Mega Abomasnow's Grass type attacks, as well as your Fire type counters.

-- Windy Weather will boost Mega Abomasnow's Dragon type move, as well as Flying type counters, although even Mega Pidgeot doesn't make our back up list, so odds are Flying types aren't in your Raiding party.
+- Wind will boost Mega Abomasnow's Dragon type move, as well as Flying type counters, although even Mega Pidgeot doesn't make our back up list, so odds are Flying types aren't in your Raiding party.

 - Cloudy weather will boost Fighting and Poison type counters which aren't recommended this go round.